uafgeotools/rtm/README.md

 rtm
 ===

-Reverse time migration of infrasound signals.
+A Python package for reverse time migration of infrasound signals.

 Dependencies
 ------------